How to reform the oil industry from within

 How can these oil execs ignore the extremely obvious threat that climate change poses?

 I’ve spent a lot of time thinking about this: How is it possible that you don’t see this?
 That we’re heading for the abyss, that you play the key role?
 I always refer to the Kodak scenario because it’s such a clear example.
-Kodak had invented digital photography in [the mid-1970s.]
+Kodak had invented digital photography in [the mid-1970s].
 And they didn’t dare to bring it to the market because they were too afraid.
 They were too accustomed to their old business model selling film.

 [Renewable energy] is getting cheaper and cheaper.
 And getting oil out of the ground is getting more expensive.
 The real problem is in the boards of these companies.
 There are people who have made it to the board by being extremely successful in just one business model.
 It’s a cliché, but Bill Gates always says success is a lousy teacher—it convinces smart people that they can’t be wrong.
 I can’t get into the minds of CEOs.
 I think maybe a problem is that if they were to go for a new business model, they have to give up power.
 They have to say, “Okay, I don’t know.
 I also don’t know exactly what’s gonna happen in the future.”